 Chocolate and Raspberry Cupcakes – a Virgin Bake!

 I don’t bake much.
+Having freshly baked cake in the house is just too much of a temptation for me most of the time.
 In fact this is my first ever attempt at making cupcakes – the whole cupcake frenzy has just passed me happily by.
 BUT, I was contacted by Baking Mad and asked if I’d like to try one of their recipes for cakes or muffins.
 And, I had a bit of whim to make something for Tea Time Treats this month, over at Lavender and Lovage, which is themed on BERRIES.
 So what could be better than chocolate and raspberries, a combination of flavours which I love in desserts – and why NOT try making cupcakes.

 This recipe for Chocolate and Raspberry Cupcakes is by Eric Lanyard from the Baking Mad site and is categorised as ‘easy’ there.
 So I thought it might be a good one to try.
 And, it was genuinely quite straightforward, although I have over 200g of raspberries left (I did wonder about the quantities!).
 You don’t need a mixer to make it, or any other special kitchen equipment.
 I don’t think it’s a budget recipe, it uses fresh cream and quite a lot of real chocolate rather than cocoa, but the results are impressive.